Powder Blue (film)

 Powder Blue is a 2009 American drama film with an ensemble cast featuring several interconnected story arcs.
 It was written and directed by Timothy Linh Bui, and features Patrick Swayze's last film role before his death in September that same year.
 The film saw only limited theatrical release in the United States and was ultimately released principally on DVD in May 2009.
 The film was subsequently released in Kazakhstan and Russia and on US cable television premium movie channels in late 2009.

 Plot

 Several Los Angeles residents meet on Christmas Eve through chance, tragedy, loss and divine intervention.

 Velvet Larry is the head of a corporate crime organization.
 He owns a sleazy strip club where Rose-Johnny, a single mother whose young son is in a coma, dances.
 Qwerty Doolittle is a young mortician who falls in love with her.
-Velvet Larry tries to convince Jack Doheny, his former employee, not to seek vengeance on his co-workers.
+Velvet Larry tries to dissuade Jack Doheny, his former employee, from seeking vengeance on their former associates.
 Doheny later reveals to Rose-Johnny that he is her father.
 Charlie is a suicidal ex-priest.
-Lexus is a pre-op trans woman prostitute who shares an unexpected emotional bond with the priest.
+Lexus is a pre-op trans woman sex worker who shares an unexpected emotional bond with the priest.